Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 But they've all been great.

-They all get to see the approval.
+They all get to steal the approval.

 But they were like, where do you live?

 They're like, oh, yeah, you have.
+Like literally since I was a child.

 Anyway, I should really probably just.